 PE Exam Review

-Registration for distance-formatted review courses is accepted at any time.
+Registration for distance-formatted review course is accepted at any time.
 Distance format courses are self-study and do not have a registration deadline.

 "John Richards [instructor for the chemical engineering PE review course] has an extraordinary depth of knowledge in every aspect of chemical engineering.
 He is also very approachable and explains the material extremely well."

 Copyright requires that all DVDs be returned to Engineering Outreach two weeks after the exam.
-The web site for each of the recorded courses (chemical, civil and environmental engineering - each recorded after the most recent NCEES exam updates) will be available through the end of April 2015 for all those registered for the course.
+The web site for the recorded course (recorded after the most recent NCEES exam updates) will be available for one year (two exam cycles) upon receipt of full registration.

 PE Review Orientation is done within each review class.